 Areas of Expertise

-Matt joined the doctoral program in 2014 and has presented his research at academic conferences in Europe and North America.
-In addition to his educational experience, Matt also worked in business innovation consulting and residential energy efficiency, as well as in several internships for business and non-profit organizations.
+Matt joined the doctoral program in 2014.
+He has presented his research at academic conferences in Europe and North America.
+Matt has also worked in business innovation consulting and residential energy efficiency, and has interned for several business and non-profit organizations.

-Godfrey, D. Matthew, Linda L. Price, & Robert F. Lusch.
-“Repair, fragility, and the essence of object life.”
-Under 1st round review at the Journal of Consumer Research.
+Godfrey, D. Matthew, Linda L. Price, and Robert F. Lusch, “Repairing Disrupted Practices: Material Singularity and the Servicing of a Consumer Practice,” revising for invited 3rd round review at the Journal of Consumer Research.

 Godfrey, D.M.& Wallendorf, M. (2017).
 Representations of space: methodological tensions in spatial consumer research.
 Paper accepted for presentation in a special session in October 2017 at the Association for Consumer Research Conference, San Diego, California.